andresgur/mind_the_gaps/README.md

 # Usage
 See the jupyter-notebook tutorial in the notebooks folder

-## Workflow
+## Usage

-An example workflow is included in [docs/workflow.md](docs/workflow.md).

-Usually the user will a stochastic model and a stochastic + periodic component model (let's call them null_hypothesis.config and alternative_model.config).
-The workflow to determine whether the periodic component is required (i.e. whether there is periodic variability in the lightcurve) would look like this (see [Protassov et al. 2002](https://pages.github.com/](https://ui.adsabs.harvard.edu/abs/2002ApJ...571..545P/abstract))):
+The code can be used as a standalone to generate lightcurves or as it is desineg for, to test for a periodicity in a lightcurve.
+At a minimum your lightcurve should have timestamps, rates, uncertainties and exposures, and it can also contain background rates and uncertainties on the background.

+Usually the first task is to identify the null hypothesis (a stochastic-only model) and the alternative model, which contains the periodic component (stochastic model + periodic component).
+To see how to go about model selection, see the notebook in [tutorials](https://github.com/andresgur/mind_the_gaps/tree/main/notebooks).
+Once you've established these two (note you can also have several sets of null hypothesis and alternative model) we follow the method outlined by [Protassov et al. 2002](https://pages.github.com/](https://ui.adsabs.harvard.edu/abs/2002ApJ...571..545P/abstract))
-1. Fit the observed data using the two config files and `celerite_script.py' (it can be parallelized)
+1. Fit the observed data using the two null and alternative models
-2. Generate lightcurves from the posteriors of the stochastic model fit using `generate_lcs_significance.py' (it can be parallelized)
+2. Generate lightcurves from the posteriors of the stochastic model
-3. Fit the generated lightcurves using `fit_lcs.py' (it can be parallelized) using both models (i.e. one run for each null_hypothesis and alternative_model config files).
+3. Fit the generated lightcurves using both models
-4. Build a histogram of the fit-improvements (delta likelihoods) found for the simulated lightcurves and check where the value observed in the data falls in the histogram.
+4. Build a histogram of the fit-improvements (LRT) found for the simulated lightcurves and check where the value observed in the data falls in the histogram.
 An outlier (say p<0.05) suggest the fit-improvement observed in the data is highly unlikely.
-High p-values indicate the fit-improvement is simply due to noise
+High p-values indicate the fit-improvement is simply due to noise.

+Another notebook in [tutorials](https://github.com/andresgur/mind_the_gaps/tree/main/notebooks) shows how to implement this process using functions and objects from the package.

 # Tests